Vancouver Wrongful Death Attorney

 - Defective drugs: Usually occurs when death is caused by side effects of a drug — or when experimental drugs are not properly tested before being administered to patients.

-What Is the Statute of Limitations on a Wrongful Death Case?
+What Is the Statute of Limitations in a Wrongful Death Case?

 Washington State, like all other jurisdictions in the United States, provides time limitations on legal claims — including wrongful death cases.
 Statutes of limitation prevent evidence from growing stale and ensure that potential witnesses will be available for trial.
-Make sure you file wrongful death claim by (or on) the statute of limitations deadline.
+Make sure you work with a Vancouver WA wrongful death attorney to file a wrongful death claim by (or on) the statute of limitations deadline.
 Otherwise, you will not be able to file a claim later or seek compensation.

 Proving a Wrongful Death Case